 Letters to Olga

-Vaclav Havel was one of the most important European writers of our time.
+Vaclav Havel is one of the most important European writers of our time.
 In 1979 he was sentenced to four and a half years of hard labour for his involvement in the Czech human rights movement, Charter 77.
 In prison he was allowed to write to his wife, Olga, once a week.
 He used the opportunity for profound reflections, on theatre, society and philosophy.
 These letters form a remarkable document, and a work of lasting value.

 ‘From Havel, we learn that the true heroes of our time are those who stay the course.’
 Bruce Chatwin